seinecle/codapps/docs/generated-slides/subdir/using-layouts_temp_pdf.md

 There is more: what if we keep this Border Layout, but we *delete all Labels and keep only the Button?*

 //ST: !
-image::A-single-Component-in-the-central-region-of-a-border-layout.png[align="center",title="A single Component in the central region of a border layout"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vTVZ7wfchuzSTf_VZJBjd-kOEqw4AotXPMQ91Csd3jKv_crnG6Do6MmRVSazJIKftz0Xp3PBFNe50Ws/pub?w=1435&h=798[align="center",title="A single Component in the central region of a border layout"]
-{nbsp} +

 //ST: !
 The Button takes up all the space!